PapayaResearch/ctag/README.md

 ```

 ## `ctag/`
 Generating sounds is very simple!
-By default, `ctag` runs on CPU, but you can change that with a flag
+By default, `ctag` runs on CPU, but you can change that with a config value

 ```bash
 cd ctag